-1 Introduction
+1. Introduction

 The safe recruitment of staff is the first step to safeguarding and promoting the welfare of children and young people in education.
-This school is committed to safeguarding and promoting the welfare of the pupils in its care and expects all staff and volunteers to share this commitment.
+We are committed to safeguarding and promoting the welfare of the pupils in our care and expect all staff and volunteers to share this commitment.

-2 Scope and Objectives
+2. Scope and objectives